21 Proven Exit Popup Formulas That Will Increase Conversion Rates

 Exit popups should serve a valuable purpose.
 More specifically, they should incentivize a desired action.

-Let’s say that you want to collect more email addresses for your contacts list.
+Let’s say you want to collect more email addresses for your contact list.
 That’s easy enough to do with a popup.

 A content upgrade could help.

 Consider using an exit popup to suggest posts related to the one your visitor has just read.
-That will keep them on your site for longer periods of time, which might even result in a faster sale.
+That will keep them on your site for longer periods, which might even result in a faster sale.

 Finally, you can always use exit-intent popups to advertise your products.
 Choose your flagship or best-selling product to highlight.
 Consider combining the advertisement with a discount, an offer for free shipping, or some other incentive.
 If it’s true, you can even warn visitors that you have limited stock, which creates urgency.